 HISTORY OF THE BARONY

 The Manor of North Cadbury was mentioned in Domesday Book of 1086 as held as part of the considerable Barony of Turstin FitzRolf.
-The Barony has a long and fascinating history and is kept alive by the current custodians on behalf of the British Nation.
+The Barony has a long and fascinating history and is kept alive by the current custodians, the 6th Baron and Baroness of North Cadbury, on behalf of the British Nation.

 Map of North Cadbury